ivanferre/eurovision/eurovision-text.md

 ## Criticism

+### Political Issues

 The contest has been the subject of considerable criticism regarding both its musical content and what has been reported to be a political element to the event, and several controversial moments have been witnessed over the course of its history.

+As artists and songs ultimately represent a country, the contest has seen several controversial moments where political tensions between competing countries as a result of frozen conflicts, and in some cases open warfare, are reflected in the performances and voting.

+This has been the case with Cyprus, Turkey and Greece; Armenia and Azerbaijan; Russia and Ukraine; or Georgia withdrawing and Belarus being disqualified due to the name and lyrics of their submitted songs; or protests around Israel participation.

+### Political and Geographical Voting

 ## Further Research